dnl-rss/secureum-slot4-security-pitfalls-101/05_erc.md

 **WARNING**: The `ecrecover` function is susceptible to *signature malleability* which could lead to *replay attacks*.

+A signature is composed of `(v, r, s)` components.
+The signature malleability is due to the `s` component, which may be right aligned or left aligned.
+The `ECDSA` library by OpenZeppelin forces the `s` component to use the lower order bits, mitigating the malleability.

 **BEST PRACTICE**: Consider using OpenZeppelin’s `ECDSA` library.

 see [here](https://swcregistry.io/docs/SWC-117)